-In the broadest sense, EMDR is an integrative psychotherapy approach intended to treat psychological disorders, to alleviate human suffering and to assist individuals to fulfill their potential for development, while minimizing risks of harm in its application.
+In the broadest sense, EMDR is an integrative psychotherapy approach intended to treat psychological disorders, alleviate human suffering, and assist individuals to fulfill their potential for development while minimizing risks of harm in its application.

 We have obtained fantastic results using the EMDR protocols.
 It really depends on the readiness of the client and the experience of the therapist in selecting the targets and guiding the process.
 When clients are not ready to process negative memories because their level of tolerance to affect is low, or because the system is too dysregulated, we work on reaching readiness.